-When behaviour of students is of real concern (for e.g. verbal abuse/ threats to other students or staff, breach of IT Usage agreement, bullying, using language or behaving in a way that discriminates or stereotypes based on any of the protected characteristics, deliberate damage, an on-going pattern of incidents where a formal warning from PPM is appropriate) the closest member of the Heads of Studies/Deputy Head of Studies team should be called, they will deal with the incident in the first instance and then pass the details on to the relevant Deputy Head of Studies for follow up action and so that the student can be placed on Intermediate Behaviour Intervention Plan.
+When behaviour of students is of real concern (for e.g. verbal abuse/ threats to other students or staff, breach of IT Usage agreement, bullying, using language or behaving in a way that discriminates or stereotypes based on any of the protected characteristics, deliberate damage, an on-going pattern of incidents where a formal warning from PPM is appropriate) the closest member of the Heads of Studies/Deputy Head of Studies team sho, uld be called they will deal with the incident in the first instance and then pass the details on to the relevant Deputy Head of Studies for follow up action and so that the student can be placed on Intermediate Behaviour Intervention Plan.
 This will follow the procedures for this type of intervention plan, the review meetings should be with the Deputy Head of Studies.
-If there are repeats of poor behaviour whilst on the intervention plan then the student would usually move straight to Final Behaviour Intervention Plan.
+If there are repeats of poor behaviour whilst on the intervention Plan.